Download page Deploying Trusted Root Certificates.

 Deploying Trusted Root Certificates

 IGEL OS comes with a number of trusted root certificates from certain Certificate Authorities (CA) pre-installed.
-For a complete list of pre-installed root certificates, see CA Certificates Contained in IGEL OS 11.02.100.
+Lists of these root certificates can be found on the download server, in the

 Certificates signed with these root certificates can be used for server authentication and encryption in ICA, RDP, Horizon and browser sessions.
 You can also verify the origin of Java applications.